 DON’T do that!

 Follow the gel nail instructions for curing time outlined by the manufacturer of the product you are using.
+You should avoid over-curing your gel nails.
 Curing too long can lead to gel polish discoloration and other issues.

 How Do I Know If My Gel Nails Are Cured?